theupdateframework/taps/tap7.md

 When a Case Set below lists one of these multipliers, the number of tests of that case set will need to be multiplied in the listed way.
 - **Per Role**
-    - Run the case at least five different ways, where the offending metadata is a different role: Timestamp, Snapshot, Target, Delegated Target (((depth x > 1, x < 5?))), Root.
+    - Run the case at least four different ways, where the offending metadata is a different role: Timestamp, Snapshot, Target, and Root.
+      If delegated target roles are supported (See [Configuration File](#configuration-file)), then a delegated target role file should also be tested.
 - **Mirrors**
     - Run the case in two scenarios:
         - 2 attack mirrors